SabbaghCodes/Portfolio/content/authors/admin/_index.md

   - name: English
     percent: 100
   - name: Japanese
-    percent: 25
+    percent: 35
   - name: German
     percent: 20
 ---

 ## About Me

-Hi and welcome to my profile 👋
+Hi and welcome to my portfolio 👋

 I am a freshman student pursuing a Master of Science degree in Computer Science at King Abdullah University of Science and Technology (KAUST).

-My primary focus lies in advancing computational intelligence, particularly in the realm of multimodal generative modeling.
-I have a solid foundation in software engineering practices surrounding machine learning and apply this expertise to research and development initiatives, with an emphasis on creating impactful solutions in artificial intelligence.
-While my current applications are in bioinformatics and computational medical imaging, my passion lies in the broader potential of AI technologies to address complex real-world problems.
+Please scroll a bit down to know more about and expertise and research!

-I am eager to deepen my experience in generative modeling and explore cutting-edge AI domains, contributing to meaningful applications in biomedical fields and beyond.
+I am eager to deepen my experience in generative modelling and explore cutting-edge AI domains, contributing to meaningful applications in both research and industry.
 I thrive on problem-solving and innovation, leveraging AI to push the boundaries of what is possible.

 Continuous learning drives me, and I am always inspired to expand my knowledge and skill set through research and hands-on development :)